shanecoen/code-institute-portfolio-1/README.md

 * Videos

 There is a large embedded video included in both Colombia.html and peru.html.
-These tourism videos are embedded from youtube are are used to highlight the most popular travel locations in both countries.
+These tourism videos are embedded from youtube and are used to highlight the most popular travel locations in both countries.
 These videos are invaluable as they allow the user to see exactly what the various locations are like and they can then contact Shaco
 Adventures to organise their own travel arrangements.
 There is also a video included in the Peru Inca Trail Trek section which shows more adventures that await the user.
 All of these videos are controlled by the user via the controls provided (start, stop etc) and sound is optional.
 There are background videos included also in both of